Find out how a brother and sister duo set up this leading cycling brand - plus a 15% discount codeRead More

 Cycle Sprog Eva spent her birthday money on some bike lights so she could go night time off-road cycling with her family.

-For the front light she treated herself to the Cat Eye Volt 400 XC (RRP £40 but currently reduced at Wiggle) and now when the family go on their off road adventures she rides at the front and illuminates the path for everyone else to follow.
+For the front light she treated herself to the Cat Eye Volt 400 XC ( single front light is RRP £40 but currently Wiggle just have the front light and rapid mini light set on offer for £59.99) and now when the family go on their off road adventures she rides at the front and illuminates the path for everyone else to follow.
 On road she uses the low power setting so as to not dazzle drivers and finds that setting more than adequate when in town.

 For the back light, Eva went for a Bikehut 50 Lumens light (£15), which also has a 'road' setting which was useful again to be seen without being a nuisance.